swiftlang/swift/benchmark/README.md

         │   │   ├── TestFile2.swift
         │   │   ├── TestFile3.swift

-    Atleast one run function (specified in the template below) must exist in the files.
+    At least one run function (specified in the template below) must exist in the files.

 2. Regenerate harness files by following the directions in